okffi/avohoito/README.md

 If something goes wrong, do something like `a2dissite NAME` and `service apache2 restart` to get back to the preceding situation, so that the possible errors in your site configuration are out of the way.

+4. If you need https connections, run `certbot` and choose your new site from the list.
+After certbot has done its thing, reload Apache.

 ### Blog service, Wordpress network/multisite: http://blog.okf.fi

 Wordpress multisite has been installed into /var/www/okf/blog.
 It is visible on the web at [http://blog.okf.fi](http://blog.okf.fi).
 You may request a blog to administer.
 It can be given a subdomain or domain controlled by OKFFI, or it can be assigned a domain owned by you.
 Themes and plugins are installed by superadmins.
 Contact sysadmin@okf.fi if you need these.

+#### Administering the blogs

+Administration interface can be found at https://okffi-prod1.kapsi.fi/wp-admin/.
+You should have an account.
+Contact sysadmin if you need one.

+Creation of new blogs happens like so:

+1. Ask sysadmin to activate the domain or subdomain you want.
+These take 3-5 work days to complete, so be early.
+2. Sysadmin will create a new Wordpress site for you and add you as the initial admin.
+3. The site will run initially at address okffi-prod1.kapsi.fi/something
+4. When the domain or subdomain DNS is set up, sysadmin can move the site to its final address.
+This happens by adding the domain to Apache configuration (see above), and then going to https://okffi-prod1.kapsi.fi/wp-admin/network/sites.php and changing the "Site Address (URL)" field to the new domain.
+If https is enabled, use https in the URL.
+5. If the site has been extensively developed in its temporary domain, it may be necessary to run Velvet Blues tool in that site's dashboard to update old URLs to new ones.

 ## Applications